Multi-vari charts help you to identify sources of variation. Use these charts to see within piece, piece to piece, and time to time variations.

 Interpreting the Results

-One thing immediately jumps out at me when I look at this chart: the center measurements are perfect.
-In every other oven location, though – back, front, left middle and right middle – the measurements for Oven 2 are substantially skewed from Oven 1 and 3.
+One thing immediately jumps out when I look at this chart: the center measurements are perfect.
+In every other oven location, though–back, front, left middle, and right middle–the measurements for Oven 2 are substantially skewed from Oven 1 and 3.

 I can probably remove a lot of variation by servicing or repairing Oven 2.